Three Fields Path

 OS Landranger 57 (Stirling & The Trossachs area)

 This right of way between Cambusbarron and the Polmaise Road is thought to be an old droving route.
 Indeed, in Cambusbarron it follows in part a modern street named Old Drove Road.
 It also has an older name not seen in street names - the Commondry.
 Today's Free Green (located beside the right of way on the edge of Cambusbarron), and possibly the Commondry itself too, seems likely to have once formed part of a more extensive commonty or common land.
 This is reputed to have not only provided grazing for the villagers of Cambusbarron, but also for the cattle of drovers on their way to the Falkirk Tryst.

-Cambusbarron Community Council have produced an excellent leaflet which shows the Three Fields Path and tells a little of its history.
-Their map includes the location of Cambusbarron's Free Green and much additional historical detail besides.
+Cambusbarron Community Council produced a series of leaflets about Gillies Hill in order to share information about this special place.
+Their third leaflet shows the Three Fields Path and tells a little of its history.
+Its map includes the location of Cambusbarron's Free Green and much additional historical detail besides.